ineed2subtim/twine/multi_site_strobe/README.md

 ## Run the script multi_site_twine.sh
 The configurable parameters mentioned in Section 'Configurable parameters' can be modified by opening the script 'multi_site_twine.sh' and altering the values.

-The Fabric sites of interest can also specified in this script file.
+The FABRIC sites of interest can also specified in this script file.
 ```
 e.g.
 sites(INDI MAX) --> implies that Twine will monitor the network dataplane of site INDI and site MAX